-Community Health Education Sports Initiative Zambia (CHESIZ), based in Kabwe, Central Province, is a women and young people driven participatory Health, Education, Sports and Good Governance oriented NGO.
-CHESIZ uses the joy of sport, especially football, to attract youth and raise awareness on HIV prevention, SRHR and early marriage.
-Their work to end early marriage is strengthened through their membership of the Girls Not Brides global movement.
-CHESIZ targets young people ages 10-25years—75% are girls and 25% boys, particularly those from the most disadvantaged and neglected communities, including youth with disabilities.
+Community Health Education Sports Initiative Zambia (CHESIZ) is Health, Education, Sports and Good Governance oriented NGO.
+A Women and Young people driven participatory movement, based in Kabwe, Central Province of Zambia.
+We use the joy of sport, especially Football, to attract Young People and raise awareness on HIV prevention, SRHR and early marriage, Gender Equity and Equality, Child Safeguarding and Protection Policies and Substance Abuse.
+Our work to end early Marriage is strengthened through our membership of the Girls Not Brides global movement.
+We target young people aged 10-25years old and 75% are girls and 25% boys, particularly those from the most disadvantaged and neglected communities, including Young People with disabilities.

-Reflecting on the power of sport for youth health and development, CHESIZ Executive Director, Maxmillian Chanda Bupe had this to say:
+Reflecting on the power of sport for youth health and development, CHESIZ Executive Director, Chanda Bupe M had this to say:

 `I’ve been thinking through the use of football and sport in particular, it has brought a lot of teamwork and confidence.
 And the Young people are not shy to talk about HIV and AIDS, they are confident to walk into any counseling and testing centre and access services and really feel proud to encourage the fellow peers to access the same services.
 So it has been through the use of sports, they should be no longer shy, they are very free, they are confident, and they have been kept healthy.
 It has also acted as a preventive measure in that the kids when they’re having those sports activities, they are kept busy.
 By the time they’re going back to their various homes, they are already tired and their mind just focused on other things, which prevents them from indulging in illicit activities such as sex, drug abuse, and those sorts of things’